 06.01 Sections.

-Sections are numbered consecutively (06.01, 06.02, etc.) and titles underlined.
-Further subdivisions formatted as shown below.
-IMC the correct paragraph .
+Sections are numbered consecutively (06.01, 06.02, etc.) and titles may be underlined.
+Further subdivisions are formatted as shown below.
+IMC 0040 Appendix A details the correct paragraph and list settings for Microsoft Word.
 The subdivisions that follow merely illustrate the hierarchy.
 Section 06.01 is not needed unless there is a section 06.02; an “a” is not needed unless there is a “b”; a “1” is not needed unless there is a “2”.
+The exception to this rule is the need for a distinct identifier in relation to baseline inspection requirements as stated in IMC 0040, section 08.02d.

 Xxxxxxxx xxxxxx xxxx xxxxxxxxxx x xxxxxxx xxxxxxx xxxx xxxxx xxxxxx xxxx x xxxxxxx x xxx xxx.